gabeklein/expressive-mvc/README.md

 <h2 id="concept-compose">Simple composition <small>(and separation of concerns)</small></h2>

 There is nothing preventing you from use more than one controller in a component!
-Take advantage of this to create cooperating smaller state, rather than big, monolithic state.
+Take advantage of this to create smaller, cooperating state, rather than big, monolithic state.

 ```js
   class PingController extends VC {